 Courtesy of Jethro Tull Dot Com

-The first in a long line of bassists who worked under the auspices of Ian Anderson; Glenn Cornick anchored Tull’s most enduring early collections: This Was (1968), Stand Up (1969), and Benefit (1970).
+The first in a long line of bassists who worked under the auspices of Ian Anderson; Glenn Douglas Bernard Cornick anchored Tull’s most enduring early collections: This Was (1968), Stand Up (1969), and Benefit (1970).

-Judging from the photographs that have been published over the years, Glenn utilized a wide array of basses, ranging from a battered graffiti laden reverse neck ’62 Fender Jazz to various Gibson instruments (Thunderbird, EB-3).
-Regardless of his tools, Glenn’s phrasing and approach afforded him instant recognition as his lines were simultaneously supportive and melodic.
+Judging from the photographs that have been published over the years, Glenn utilized a wide array of basses, ranging from a battered graffiti laden reverse neck ’62 Fender Jazz to various Gibson instruments (Thunderbird, EB-3), to cite a few.

 The rhythm section of Glenn and drummer Clive Bunker were the driving force beneath Tull’s signature meld of blues, jazz and progressive – these cats could swing and rock at the same time.

-Glenn Cornick with Jethro Tull
+Glenn Cornick Sound & Vision with Jethro Tull…

 Explanation of Jethro Tull’s “Bouree” https://youtu.be/oTrMIuFltEQ

 Tony Senatore’s rendition of “Living In The Past” https://youtu.be/cNfV5RgNrg4